jina-ai/jina/docs/fundamentals/concepts.md

-# Key Jina Concepts
+# Basic Concepts

 Document, Executor, and Flow are the three fundamental concepts in Jina.
 Understanding these will help build your search.

 - [**Document**](Document.md) is the basic data type in Jina;
 - [**Executor**](Executor.md) is how Jina processes Documents;